voltagead/scss/README.md

-# SCSS plugin for Craft CMS 3.x
+# SCSS plugin for Craft CMS 3.x - MODIFIED

 Compile SCSS to CSS in your templates